OpenAPITools/openapi-generator/samples/client/petstore/swift4/promisekit/docs/StoreAPI.md

 // the following code samples are still beta.
 If you notice any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import PetstoreClient

-let body = Order(id: 123, petId: 123, quantity: 123, shipDate: "TODO", status: "status_example", complete: 123) // Order | order placed for purchasing the pet
+let body = Order(id: 123, petId: 123, quantity: 123, shipDate: Date(), status: "status_example", complete: false) // Order | order placed for purchasing the pet

 // Place an order for a pet
 StoreAPI.placeOrder(body: body).then {